Kennedy Center Honors: 2020s

-Prospective honorees who declined, canceled or postponed
+Prospective Honorees who declined, canceled or postponed

-Pianist Vladimir Horowitz was to be an honoree, but the selection committee withdrew the offer when Horowitz conditioned his acceptance on being honored alone and at 4 in the afternoon.
+Pianist Vladimir Horowitz was to be an Honoree, but the selection committee withdrew the offer when Horowitz conditioned his acceptance on being honored alone and at 4:00 in the afternoon.

 Actress Katharine Hepburn declined the committee's first offer, although she relented in 1990.

 Doris Day repeatedly turned down the honor because her fear of flying prevented her from attending the ceremony.

 When considering Irving Berlin for the 1987 awards because of criticism for overlooking him, the center was informed that Berlin wanted to be honored only if he surpassed his 100th birthday (which would not be until May 1988).
-Also, he was in failing health, used a wheelchair following a series of strokes and could not attend a public event.
+He was also in failing health, using a wheelchair following a series of strokes, and could not attend a public event.
 The Center chose instead to pay special tribute to him at the 1987 Gala.
 He died in 1989.

-Paul McCartney was selected as an honoree in 2002, but was unable to attend due to an "inescapable personal obligation", his cousin's previously planned wedding.
-After initially saying that McCartney's award would be postponed until the following year, the Kennedy Center did not award McCartney in 2003.
-McCartney later became a 2010 honoree.
+Paul McCartney was selected as an Honoree in 2002, but was unable to attend due to an "inescapable personal obligation," his cousin's previously planned wedding.
+After initially saying McCartney's award would be postponed until the following year, the Kennedy Center did not give the award to McCartney in 2003.
+However, McCartney became a 2010 Honoree.

-Mel Brooks has stated that he refused the honor when George W. Bush was in office, due to his distaste for Bush's Iraq policy.
+Mel Brooks said he refused the Honor when George W. Bush was in office, due to his distaste for Bush's Iraq policy.
 He was honored in 2009, the first year Barack Obama was president.

-In November 2015, one month before the actual ceremony, the Eagles postponed their honors until the following year because Glenn Frey had intestinal problems that required major surgery and a long recovery period.
+In November 2015, one month before the ceremony, the Eagles postponed their Honors acceptance until the following year because Glenn Frey had health problems that required major surgery and a long recovery period.
 Despite their absence, they were still honored in 2015 via a performance of "Desperado" by country singer Miranda Lambert.
-Frey died on January 18, 2016, although the center made him and the three surviving members 2016 honorees.
+Frey died on January 18, 2016; the center made him and the three surviving Eagles members 2016 Honorees.

-In 2017, Norman Lear accepted the honor, but boycotted the White House ceremony because of his opposition to President Donald Trump, citing Trump's proposal to end the National Endowments for the Humanities and for the Arts.
-Lear did attend the 2017 events and ceremony, but Donald and Melania Trump were not present, becoming the first U.S. presidential couple to skip the event, in order "to allow the honorees to celebrate without any political distraction".
+Tom Cruise declined the honor in 2025, reportedly due to "scheduling conflicts" though there is speculation that it was for political reasons.